grantjenks/python-sortedcontainers/docs/sortedlist.rst

    .. method:: reversed(L)

-      Create an iterator to traverse the list in reverse.
+      Return an iterator to traverse the Sequence in reverse.

+      Iterating the Sequence while adding or deleting values may raise a `RuntimeError` or fail to iterate over all entries.

       :rtype: iterator